Do you want a condo or an apartment, or both?

 It’s the age-old debate, condo vs. apartment living.
-What’s the main difference and which one is better?
+What’s the main difference, and which one is better?
 Generally, condominiums (condos) can be purchased while apartments are rented.
-While you may have an option of buying an entire apartment complex, most of us are not in that position.
+While you may have the option of buying an entire apartment complex, most of us are not in that position.

 Which Is Better, An Apartment Or Condo?

 To see how they match up, we will evaluate the pros and cons of living in and renting an apartment versus the pros and cons of living in and purchasing a condo.
 In the past, I lived in an apartment and also purchased a condo.
 I will share with you my unique perspective and experiences with both.

 The Apartment Experience

 Let’s start with the experience of apartment living.
 When I was younger, we lived in an apartment for about a year.
 Apartment hunting wasn’t so bad.
 Go online and look at pictures, email the property manager, and start from there.
 You sign a lease and pay the security deposit, usually the first and last month’s rent, and you move in.

 Apartment living typically doesn’t involve apartment maintenance.
 When something goes wrong, you typically aren’t responsible for any repairs – unless the damage or issue was caused intentionally or by your negligence.
 The property owner takes care of everything in and outside the apartment unless you break something, then they send you a bill after they fix it.

 Paying rent and living in an apartment has its advantages.
 If you are working and don’t have time to deal with the complexities of property maintenance and ownership, then apartment living is actually a pretty good idea.

 From experience, I can tell you that the top apartment floor is the premier floor and the most sought-after floor.
 Due to this, some apartments also charge a premium for this location.
 The reason the top floor is the best becomes painfully obvious if you have ever lived below apartment renters with children who jump and stomp everywhere.